NCANG recruiters witness 48 immigrants become US citizens

-Forty-eight immigrants take their oath of citizenship to the United States (U.S.) at the U.S. Citizenship and Immigration Services (USCIS) office in Charlotte, North Carolina, Nov.
-16, 2023.
-In November 2023, 80,100 naturalizations took place in the U.S. (U.S. Air National Guard photo by Mass Communication Specialist Tech.
-Sgt.
-Mary McKnight)
+Four recruiters from the 145th Airlift Wing observed 48 immigrants taking their oath to become naturalized citizens of the United States (U.S.) on Nov.
+16, 2023, at the U.S. Citizenship and Immigration Services (USCIS) office in Charlotte, N.C.

+After years of anticipation, filling out paperwork and paying fees towards their citizenship, the 48 immigrants representing nearly 25 countries, raised their right hands to take their oath and three minutes later they were all declared U.S. citizens.

+The brevity of the oath is not indicative of its significance; the power it holds extends to numerous opportunities, including the option of joining America’s armed forces.
+Enlisting in the armed forces can expedite the pathway to citizenship.

 |Date Taken: